 It is well known that racial, societal and economic factors have a direct impact on people’s health and their ability to access health care and other resources needed to have a healthy life.
 Not only are Free and Charitable Clinics and Pharmacies on the frontlines of natural disasters and the coronavirus pandemic, but they are on the frontlines of injustice in health care.
-We are commited to working toward health equity and addressing the racial, societal and economic factors that influence people’s health.
+We are committed to working toward health equity and addressing the racial, societal and economic factors that influence people’s health.

 Our patients face a variety of complex challenges and barriers to health care access.
-Free & Charitable Clinics have been deeply committed to providing whole-person health care to take on social determinants of health and health disparites.
+Free & Charitable Clinics have been deeply committed to providing whole-person health care to take on social determinants of health and health disparities.

 - lack of accessible, affordable health care

 - lack of access to affordable medications

 In 2019, CVS Health partnered with the NAFC to provide $2.9 million in grants – one of the major areas of focus for the grants is to help clinics provide wraparound services to address the social determinants of health.

 RWJF Award for Health Equity Presented by the NAFC

 The NAFC partners with the Robert Wood Johnson Foundation on a 7-year award program.
 The RWJF Award for Health Equity is meant to celebrate and honor individuals across the country who excel in building a “Culture of Health and health equity” in their communities.
 The NAFC advances RWJF’s vision for building a “Culture of Health” by eliminating barriers to high-quality health care for the medically underserved in the U.S.